What You Actually Get for £79 a Month

 A real person on the other end.
 This is the part that is hardest to put a price on.
 When you need something, you are not filing a ticket with an offshore support queue.
 You are talking to the person who actually built your site.

-The reason this works is that the free build is not actually free in the sense of "no cost to us."
+The reason this works is that the build is not actually free in the sense of "no cost to us."
 It costs us real time and real effort to design and build a site.
 What we are doing is moving that cost out of an upfront lump sum and into the ongoing relationship.

 That is better for both sides.